 The operation of our Packet8 service depends on our ability to avoid and mitigate any interruptions in service or reduced capacity for customers.
 Interruptions in service or performance problems, for whatever reason, could undermine confidence in our services and cause us to lose customers or make it more difficult to attract new ones.
-In addition, because our services may be critical to the businesses of our customers, any significant interruption in service could result in lost profits or other loss to our customers.
-Although we attempt to disclaim liability in our service agreements, a court might not enforce a limitation on liability, which could expose us to financial loss.
+In addition, because our services may be critical to the businesses of our customers, any significant interruption in service agreements, a court might not enforce a limitation on liability, which could expose us to financial loss.
 In addition, we may provide our customers with guaranteed service level commitments.
 If we are unable to meet these guaranteed service level commitments as a result of service interruptions, we may be obligated to provide credits, generally in the form of free service for a short period of time, to our customers, which could negatively affect our operating results.